 Effective interventions in managing short-term absence include:

-- use of trigger mechanisms such as the Bradford Factor to review attendance
+- Using of trigger mechanisms to review attendance.

-Cohesive leadership promotion of attendance can help to ensure illegitimate absence is not tolerated and attendance-focused initiatives are supported.
+Promoting a positive attendance culture, while emphasising that genuine sickness absence will be supported, can help to ensure illegitimate absence is not tolerated and attendance-focused initiatives are supported.

 The role of line managers

-Line managers have an important role to play in the management of absence.
+Line managers have an important role to play, and our research shows more organisations now look to line managers to take primary responsibility for managing both short- and long-term absence.
+However, this expectation isn’t matched by a corresponding increase in the proportion training managers in absence-handling and/or providing them with tailored support.
 Managers need good communication skills and the ability to create a trusting culture where employees feel able to flag issues at an early stage.
-If line managers can spot early warning signs of potential problems, employees can be given appropriate support before matters escalate.
-However, our surveys show that around two-fifths of organisations train their line managers in the skills needed to do this effectively, and less than one third provide tailored support for line managers, for example by online support or a care conference with HR to help them manage long-term absence.
+If line managers can spot the early warning signs of potential problems, employees can be given appropriate support before matters escalate.

 Line managers need to be trained in:

-- their role in the absence management process
+- Their role in the attendance management process.

-- the capabilities and confidence needed to raise and discuss potential issues, including those related to more complex or sensitive problems.
+- The skills needed to raise and discuss potential issues, including those related to more complex or sensitive problems.